jkuester/cht-config-library/basic-forms/README.md

 Almost all the official [ODK form Docs](https://docs.getodk.org/form-reference/) are applicable to CHT forms.
 Additionally, the ODK team has provided a [XLSForm Template](https://forum.getodk.org/t/odk-xlsform-template/43459) that is an excellent reference for creating forms.

+## Contact forms

+### Repeated Child Contacts

+The `clinic-create` form demonstrates how to create a contact with repeated child contacts.

 ## Training Cards

 See [the documentation](https://docs.communityhealthtoolkit.org/building/training/training-cards/) for more information about training forms.